We Could Be Together (album)

 We Could Be Together is a career-spanning box set by American singer-songwriter Debbie Gibson.
 Named after Gibson's 1989 single of the same name, it was released on October 20, 2017 by Edsel Records, celebrating her 30th anniversary in the music industry.
-The 12" x 12" box set consists of eight of her studio albums appended with bonus tracks (excluding her 2003 cover album Colored Lights: The Broadway Album), a remix album, and a bonus album of rare tracks, plus three DVDs and a 32-page coffee table book.
+The 12" x 12" box set consists of eight of her studio albums appended with bonus tracks (excluding her 2003 covers album Colored Lights: The Broadway Album), a remix album, and a bonus album of rare tracks, plus three DVDs and a 32-page coffee table book.
 An Amazon exclusive release included a signed 12" x 12" frameable print and was limited to 750 copies.

 The box set was named "Best Reissue" on Pop Dose's Best of 2017: 10 Albums for the Buy Curious.

 Track listing

 All tracks are written by Deborah Gibson, except where indicated.